Can a mother refuse a DNA test on her child?

 Key Takeaways:

-🤔 If ordered to get a DNA test, providing accurate samples from both the child and the parents is crucial.
+🤔 It is imperative to provide accurate DNA samples from both the child and the parents when a DNA test is mandated.

 It is a criminal offense for either parent to deny submitting themselves or the child to paternity tests.
 The mother must provide DNA from their baby, and the father must supply his own.
 Refusal of court orders will lead to punishment in form of fines and jail time for contempt of court charges.